• Skip to primary navigation

 Are beets low FODMAP?

-It depends.
-I know, that’s an annoying answer but hear me out.
-If you are looking to make this a low FODMAP pasta sauce, your best bet is to use canned or packaged beets or pickled beets.
-According to Monash University’s FODMAP app, 2 ounces of canned beetroot is a low FODMAP friendly serving size.
-Beetroot can be high in fructans above 2 ounces, so if you are very sensitive to fructans, you can adjust the amount of beets used.
-However, since this beetroot pasta sauce recipe makes 4-6 servings, even if you are sensitive to fructans, this recipe is still low FODMAP friendly based on the amount of beetroot called for, according to Monash University findings.
+According to the Monash University FODMAP app, 2 ounces of canned beetroot is a low FODMAP friendly serving size.
+Beetroot can be high in fructans above 2 ounces, so if you are very sensitive to fructans, you can adjust the amount of beets used or the portion size you use.
+However, since this beetroot pasta sauce recipe makes 6 servings, even if you are sensitive to fructans, this recipe is still low FODMAP friendly based on the amount of beetroot called for, according to Monash University findings.

 Is goat cheese low FODMAP?

-Goat cheese is in fact low FODMAP friendly, in fact many cheeses are considered low FODMAP friendly which is great news if you tolerate lactose.
+Goat cheese is low FODMAP friendly in 1.5 oz servings.
+In fact, many cheeses are considered low FODMAP friendly.
 You can find more in depth information on low FODMAP friendly cheeses here.

-You may store this goats cheese and beetroot pasta sauce in a mason jar or container with an airtight lid for up to one week safely in the refrigerator.
+Store this pasta sauce in a mason jar or container with an airtight lid for up to one week in the refrigerator.

 Beetroot pasta in a black bowl on a white countertop with goats cheese and thyme